Home » Gardening » Fall Porch Decor and Outdoor Decorating Ideas

 Fall Porch Decor at Gingham Gardens

-You just can’t beat a wagon for adding character to your gardens or your fall porch decor.
-My radio flyer wagon is the most multi-purpose garden tool/toy/garden decor that I have.
-Since a wagon won’t fit on my small porch, this vignette featuring the wagon sits to one side at the bottom of the porch stairs.
-Pretty sure when my little grand buddy sees this, he’ll ask to go for a wagon ride.
+I’m pretty sure when my little grand buddy sees this, he’ll ask to go for a wagon ride.
 And, yes, this Nana will take all the stuff out and give her little buddy a ride.

 Fall Porch Decor featuring a radio wagon.

 Another old wagon I picked up at a flea market a few years ago.
 It’s really wonky, but works perfect for cute garden vignettes.
+It’s fun to add different colored pumpkins (like white pumpkins) and gourds to your fall displays.

 Image of a fall garden wagon display

-I especially like bushel baskets and there’s probably one in every outdoor fall display I’ve ever put together.
-They add so much character and they are perfect for plopping in a fall mum, or filling with pumpkins and gourds.
 If you can’t find used ones, buy them new and leave them outdoors and they will weather nicely, but will still last for several seasons.
 I recently read a tip that if you rub bushel baskets down with olive oil, they will be waterproof and last even longer.

 Don’t care for baskets, or you don’t have any, farmhouse galvanized buckets or watering cans also make adorable additions to your fall displays.
 If shopping at thrift stores, flea markets or estate sales isn’t your jam, again you can buy them new and they will age naturally.
-This sweet, little galvanized pail will look so cute with a couple of small mums in it, or full of some of the miniature pumpkins.

-Of course, pumpkins, chrysanthemums and scarecrows are necessities for fall porch and outdoor decor displays.
-I really love the real thing, but I have a problem with squirrels eating my pumpkins, especially the miniature ones, so I’m going to use fake ones this year.
 Although fake, this set of miniature pumpkins and gourds are realistic looking and I won’t be picking up half eaten pumpkins from all over the yard.

-Vintage Milk Cans are an awesome additions to your fall outdoor displays, your fall porch decor, or really any place in your flower gardens no matter what the season.
+Vintage Milk Cans are an awesome addition to your fall outdoor displays, your fall porch decor, or really any place in your flower gardens no matter what the season.
 This old milk can finds a place in my gardens every summer and fall.

 Image of an outdoor fall display